clasanch/pdf-reducer/README.md

 # PDF Reducer
 Tool to reduce the size of PDF files using Ghostscript with parallel processing.
+Basically a ghostscript parallel wrapper.

 ## Summary
 This tool splits a PDF file into chunks, reduces the size of each chunk using Ghostscript, and then combines the reduced chunks into a single optimized PDF file.
 Built for power users who prioritize speed without sacrificing core readability.